Internet-Draft CoAP pubsub December 2024

 4.04 "Not Found".
 The topic-data does not exist.

-If the 'max-subscribers' parameter has been reached, the server must treat that as specified in Section 4.1 of [RFC7641].
+If the 'max-subscribers' parameter has been reached, the broker must treat that as specified in Section 4.1 of [RFC7641].
 The response MUST NOT include an Observe Option, the absence of which signals to the subscriber that the subscription failed.

 Request: